Covid-19: Ireland has a concerning trend for virus, says ECDC

 The risk to vulnerable people is very high, because of the difficulty of shielding them as transmission levels rise, the report says.

-Ireland has a “concerning trend” for Covid-19, though the overall risk to the population from the virus remains moderate, according to the latest report from the European Centre for Disease Control.
+Ireland has a “concerning trend” for Covid-19, though the overall risk to the population from the virus remains moderate, according to the latest report from the European Centre for Disease Control (ECDC).

 As interventions to stop the spread of the virus have not been effective in limiting big increases in infection, the overall probability of infection here is very high, it says.